Before I had children I had a very clear image of the type of parent I would be.

 Yields 25, depending on how big you make them

 Healthy sausage rolls recipe ingredients:

 - 1/2 onion, finely chopped

 - 1 teaspoon mustard seeds

 - 3 sheets ready rolled puff pastry

 - 1 egg yolk

 - sesame and poppy seeds

 - sauce to serve

-- Place your fennel and mustard seeds in a dry frypan over a medium heat and toast until lightly golden and fragrant.
+- Place your fennel and mustard seeds in a dry frying pan over a medium heat and toast until lightly golden and fragrant.
 Pop into a mortar and pestle and give them a good bashing.

 - Lightly fry your onion until it is translucent.

 - Toss your pork, veges and onion and spices into a bowl and mix together thoroughly.
-Season well.
+This healthy sausage rolls recipe recommends seasoning well.

 - Cut your sheet of pastry into three equal slices and using a tablespoon to measure out your mixture, roll up your little sausage rolls until the mixture is finished.

-- Brush rolls with egg yolk and sprinkle with the seeds, before popping them into the oven until they are golden brown – about 20 mins.
+- Lastly in the steps for this healthy sausage rolls recipe, brush the rolls with egg yolk and sprinkle with the seeds before popping them into the oven until they are golden brown – about 20 mins.